john-cd/rust_howto/bk/src/code_organization/modules.md

 crate::module_a::submodule_b::some_function();
 ```

-Absolute paths are infrequently seen but useful for disambiguation, when a module name is the same than an external dependency.
+{{i:Absolute paths}} are infrequently seen but useful for disambiguation, when a module name is the same than an external dependency.

 Paths can be used to refer to elements within containers other than modules: structs, enums, traits, etc.